Northwell Health’s new heart transplant program sees 6 successful operations so far

-MANHASSET, Long Usland — From the moment you meet her, you can feel the energy that radiates from Yvonne Fleming.
+MANHASSET, Long Island — From the moment you meet her, you can feel the energy that radiates from Yvonne Fleming.

 It’s hard to believe that just four months ago, her heart was in such bad shape that she needed a new one.